 “People without hope not only don’t write novels, but what is more to the point, they don’t read them.”

 “The writer should never be ashamed of staring.
 There is nothing that does not require his attention.”

 “Fiction is about everything human and we are made out of dust, and if you scorn getting yourself dusty, then you shouldn’t try to write fiction.
 It’s not a grand enough job for you.”
 Read More→

 “Crazy for this Democracy” is a biting, tongue-in cheek essay by Zora Neale Hurston, first published in The Negro Digest, December, 1945.
 It was written when, after having served the country overseas to fight tyranny, black servicemen and women returned home to a land where they still didn’t have rights they’d fought for abroad.
 Segregation was still the rule rather than the exception in education, employment, housing, and more.
 Here’s a brief excerpt:

 “They tell me this democracy form of government is a wonderful thing.
 It has freedom, equality, justice, in short, everything!
 Since 1937 nobody has talked about anything else.

 The late Franklin D. Roosevelt sort of redecorated it, and called these United States the boastful name of “The Arsenal of Democracy.”
 Read More→

 Nella Larsen‘s Passing focuses on two middle-class black women who reunite after a long break since their childhood friendship.
-Claire, one of the main characters’ passing as white due to her light skin complexion maintains her marriage and constructs the theme of the novel.
+Claire, one of the main characters, has light skin and passes as white to maintain her marriage.
+This constructs the theme of the novel.

 “It’s funny about ‘passing.’
 We disapprove of it and at the same time condone it.
 It excites our contempt and yet we rather admire it.
 Why shy away from it with an odd kind of revulsion, but we protect it.”